mihi4/F-16_BMSAITCenterConsole/README.md

 # BMSAIT Center Console Controller
 * Microcontroller: Arduino Nano

-This Arduino Nano will drive the Centerconsole instruments, except the ADI and HSI.
+This Arduino Nano will drive the Centerconsole instruments, except the ADI (driven by the InstrumentpanelController?) and HSI(graphical version).
 Altimeter, the 2 ASI needles, 4 additional servos of VVI and AOA and the MarkerBeacon

 - pin A5: input for rotary push to reset motor